-1. Any student, upon receiving information that a person is threatening to commit an act of violence, shall:

-(a) Assume the threat is serious;

-(b) Immediately report the threat to a staff member, a school administrator, and/or law enforcement officer;

-(c) Suicide threats should be reported immediately to a staff member,

-(d) Be available and cooperative in providing a statement or information, with the understanding that the reporting student will remain anonymous to the greatest extent possible.

-2. Any parent or guardian, upon receiving information that a person is threatening to commit an act of violence, shall:

-(a) Assume threat is serious;

-(b) Immediately report the threat to a school staff member, school administrator or law enforcement officer; and

-(c) Be available and cooperative in providing a statement of information, with the understanding that the informant parent/guardian will remain anonymous to the greatest extent possible.

-3. Any school staff member, upon receiving information that a person is threatening to commit an act of violence, shall:

-(a) Assume threat is serious;

-(b) Immediately report the threat to a school administrator/designee; and

-(c) If a threat is received by telephone, obtain as much information as possible and attempt to complete a Telephone Threat Information Sheet.

-(d) report of threat from a student, obtain as much information as possible and write it down.
-Report the incident to the Building Administrator and encourage the student to accompany you.

-(e) Be available and cooperative in providing a statement of information, with the understanding that the informant will remain anonymous to the greatest extent possible.

-(f) If the incident rises to the level of workplace violence, ensure that a Workplace Violence Report Form is completed.

-4. Building Administrator, upon receiving a report of threat of violence, shall:

-(a) Evaluate and assess all threats of violence.

-(b) Require that the school staff member, if this is the source of the information, provide immediate written statements regarding the information received.

-(c) If person(s) making threat are observed, or found to be possessing, or are suspected of possessing any dangerous weapon, call 911 to contact local law enforcement agencies.

-(d) Bomb threats are a crime - Notify law enforcement

-(e) Threats of violence or bodily harm:

-\ Discipline according to District Code of Conduct

-\ Notify law enforcement - (May be charged as adult for harassment)

-(f) Notify Superintendent of serious threat

-(g) Convene Crisis Intervention Team

-(h) If the incident rises to the level of workplace violence, ensure that a Workplace Violence Report Form is completed.

-5. Building Crisis Intervention Team shall do the following:

-(a) Assess and document (Using Threat Assessment Report Form) all threats of violence.
-Factors to consider when determining whether a threat is credible are listed in "Appendix S" which contains a threat assessment flow chart for use by administrators.

-(b) Investigate credibility and validity of threats.
+- 1. Any student, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume the threat is serious: - (b) Immediately report the threat to a faculty member, a school administrator, and/or law enforcement officer; - (c) Suicide threats should be reported to a faculty member or the Building Principal. - (d) Be available and cooperative in providing a statement or information, with the understanding that the reporting student will remain anonymous to the greatest extent possible. - 2.
+Any parent or guardian, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume threat is serious; - (b) Immediately report the threat to a school staff member, school administrator or law enforcement officer; and - (c) Be available and cooperative in providing a statement of information, with the understanding that the informant parent/guardian will remain anonymous to the greatest extent possible. - 3.
+Any school staff member, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume threat is serious; - (b) Immediately report the threat to a school administrator/designee; and

+- (c) If threat is received by telephone, obtain as much information as possible and attempt to complete a Telephone Threat Information Sheet. - (d) If receiving report of threat from student, obtain as much information as possible and write it down.
+Report the incident to the Building Administrator and encourage the student to accompany you. - (e) Be available and cooperative in providing a statement of information, with the understanding that the informant will remain anonymous to the greatest extent possible. - 4.
+Building Administrator, upon receiving a report of threat of violence, shall: - (1) Evaluate and assess all threats of violence. - (2) Require that the school staff member, if this is the source of the information, provide immediate written statements regarding the information received. - (3) If person(s) making threat are observed, or found to be possessing, or are suspected of possessing any dangerous weapon call 911 to contact local law enforcement agencies. - (4) Bomb threats are a crime Notify law enforcement - (5) Threats of violence or bodily harm: - Discipline according to District Code of Conduct - Notify law enforcement (May be charged as adult for harassment) - (6) Notify Superintendent of serious threat - (7) Convene Crisis Intervention Team - 5.
+Building Crisis Intervention/Response Team shall do the following: - (1) Assess and document (Using Threat Assessment Report Form) all threats of violence.
+Factors to consider when determining whether a threat is credible are listed in "Appendix S" which contains a threat-assessment flow chart for use by administrators. - (2) Investigate credibility and validity of threats

 Interview person(s) reporting/observing threat